The late Jim Rohn once wrote:

 The solution?
 Goleman recommends using the authoritative and affiliative styles in tandem.
 The two complement each other nicely, giving team members a firm vision while encouraging them along the way.

-Steve Jobs famously brought Apple to an all-time high after its mid-nineties slump.
-Jobs has been immortalized as one of the best business leaders of all time.
+Steve Jobs has been immortalized as one of the best business leaders of all time.

-When he returned to Apple in 1997, Jobs took a new approach as a more democratic leader.
+When he returned to Apple in 1997, Jobs took a new approach.
 Instead of bossing his employees around, he trusted them to do their jobs well.
-It was during this time that Jobs mentored lead designer Jonathan Ive and now-CEO Tim Cook.

-In fact, Jobs’s definition of teamwork closely resembles Goleman’s definition of a democratic leadership.
-When he spoke at the D: All Things Digital confab held by The Wall Street Journal, Jobs said, “Teamwork is dependent on trusting the other folks to come through with their part without watching them all the time.”
+In fact, Jobs’s definition of teamwork closely resembles Goleman’s definition of democratic leadership: “Teamwork is dependent on trusting the other folks to come through with their part without watching them all the time.”

 Democratic leaders aren’t concerned with micromanaging.
 Instead, they prefer to sit back and allow their employees to pitch in their thoughts about how they ought to work.

-The democratic style is most useful when a leader is stuck on a certain problem and needs fresh ideas.
-It’s also important to not overuse the democratic style.
-If you do, you run the risk of completely ignoring your own thoughts.
+Democratic leadership is most useful when you’re stuck on a certain problem and need fresh ideas.
+Just be careful not to overuse this style.
+Otherwise, you run the risk of completely ignoring your own thoughts.

 Like the authoritative and affiliative styles, the democratic style tends to produce positive results.
 It gets others involved and lets them know their contributions and insight are valued.